jocelynpender/fna-query/README.md

 E.g., `[[Distribution::Nunavut]]|?Taxon family`

 Use `ask_query_titles_properties`
-Returns a list of Taxon names **and** associated properties asked for by your query
+It returns a list of Taxon names **and** associated properties asked for by your query

 In the `fna-query` directory, run
 ```